pnuw-ibm/oma-wca-exercises/4a-role-gen/prompts.md

 Create a role called ansible-dev-macos that deploys homebrew on macOS and maintains a list of homebrew packages and casks that a typical Ansible engineer would need, such as python, pip, ansible, ansible-lint, the Ansible module python SDK, etc.

+Create a role that gathers the names of all the homebrew packages and casks that are currently installed on my macos laptop, so that they can be installed on a new laptop using Ansible.

+Create a role that gathers the names of all the homebrew packages and casks that are currently installed on my macos laptop.
+Include a task that loops through the list of packages and installs them.

 ## OpenShift VMware IPI Bastion Host - vCenter Certs Installation

 Download the vSphere vCenter certificates from the vCenter server, install them on the bastion host, and update the CA trust.